 - Gather your materials.
-You will need some contact paper, painter’s tape, scissors and flowers or other bits of nature.
+You will need some contact paper, painter’s tape, scissors, and flowers or other bits of nature.
 I used markers to make some stems and the start of the mural but it was totally NOT needed.
 I wish I had not done this.
-The flowers and sticky window is enough.
+The flowers and sticky window are enough.
 I would have put up another sheet of contact paper but it’s expensive and my daughter was waiting.

 - Tape the contact paper on the window.
 The way I do this is to peel a little bit back and tape the top.
 The sticky side is facing YOU.
 The carefully peel the backing off.
 Tape all the other sides down with the painter’s tape.

 - Prep the flowers in a bowl or container for your child.
 My daughter loved just playing with the flowers, pulling them apart and investigating.
 I loved watching her.

 - Stick the flowers on.
-She was totally into this and it was such pretty addition to our kitchen.
+She was totally into this and it was such a pretty addition to our kitchen.

 For more fun Spring flower craft ideas, make sure to follow me on Facebook!